 Accommodation Administration Guidelines

 General Before Testing:

-Administration Directions Read Aloud and Repeated in Student's Native Language Identification for SR/PNP: Student's SR/PNP must have Gener Administration Directions Read Aloud and Repeated in Stude Output Directions Read Aloud Al
+Administration Directions Read Aloud and Repeated in Student's Native Language Identification for SR/PNP: Student's SR/PNP must have General Administration Directions Read Aloud and Repeated in Student's Native Language selected.
+Materials:

 (by Test Administrator) o For the Illinois Assessment of Readiness, Pearson will provide written general test administration directions in the following languages:

 (SR/PNP Column Arabic

 Reference CC) Chinese (Mandarin)

-French

 Gujarati

+Hindi

 Korean

 Polish

 Russian

 Spanish

 Tagalog

+Ukrainian

-Urdu
+• Urdu

-Vietnamese

-o If written general test administration directions are not available in the student's native language, a local translator fluent both in English and the student's native language may translate and read the directions in the language of the student.

-Test Administrator Training: Test Administrators, or other qualified interpreters, providing the general administration directions in languages other than English must review the directions in advance in order to provide consistent transadaptations.
-Test Administrators providing this accommodation will ideally be literate and fluent in English, a well as in the student's native language; or may collaborate was a local translator, if available.
-During Testing: The Test Administrator, or other qualified interpret reads aloud the general administration instructions in the student's native language.
+o If written general test administration directions are not available in the student's native language, a local translator fluent both in English and the student's nat language may translate and read the directions in the language of the student. • Test Administrator Training: Test Administrators, or other qualified interpreters, providing the general administration directions in languages other than English must review the directions in advance in order to provide consistent transadaptations.
+Test Administrators providing this accommodation will ideally be literate and fluent in English, as well as in the student's native language; or may collaborate with a local translator, if available.
+During Testing: The Test Administration instructions in the student's native language.
 The student may request that directions be repeated.
+The student must be tested in a separate setting.

-Accommodation Administration Guidelines General Administration Directions Clarified in Student's Native Before Testing: Language (by Test Administrator) Test Administrator Training: Test Administrators providing this accommodation should be literate and fluent in English, as well as in the student's native language.
+Accommodation Administration Guidelines General Before Testing: Administration Directions Clarified in Student's Native Language Identification for SR/PNP: Student's SR/PNP must have General Administration Directions Clarified in Student's Native Language selected. (by Test Administrator) Test Administrator Training: Test Administrators providing this accommodation should be literate and fluent in English, as well as in the student's native language.
 (SR/PNP Column Reference CB) During Testing: The Test Administrator clarifies general administration directions only in the student's native language.
 Test Administrators, or other qualified interpreters, providing this accommodation should ideally be literate and fluent in English, as well as in the student's native language; or Test Administrator may be assisted by a translator who speaks the language of the student, if available.